-Ride through the mighty Eastern Himalayas from Sela Pass to Tawang, a high-altitude journey spanning approximately 168 kilometers.
-This 3-day solo motorcycle adventure takes you past the historic Jaswant Garh, the serene Sangestar Tso, and up to the towering Bumla Pass at 15,200 ft.
-Ideal for experienced riders, the best time to undertake this trip is from April to October, with a predictable fuel budget of around ₹500.
+Ride through the mighty Eastern Himalayas from the Sela Pass region to Tawang, a high-altitude journey spanning approximately 168 kilometers.
+This 3-day solo motorcycle adventure now primarily utilizes the recently inaugurated Sela Tunnel for all-weather connectivity, reducing travel time.
+The trip takes you past the historic Jaswant Garh, the serene Sangestar Tso, and up to the towering Bumla Pass at 15,200 ft.
+Ideal for experienced riders, the best time to undertake this trip is from April to October, though early April may still see snowfall at higher passes.
+Expect a fuel budget of around ₹515.

 0 km